 Several well-known isolated graphs have been examined.
-Graceful labelings have been found for the Petersen graph [428], the cube [453], the icosahedron and the dodecahedron.
-Graham and Sloane [484] showed that all of these except the cube are harmonious.
-Winters [1260] verified that the Grőtzsch graph (see [251, p.
-118]), the Heawood graph (see [251, p.
-236]), and the Herschel graph (see [251, p.
+Graceful labelings have been found for the Petersen graph [444], the cube [471], the icosahedron and the dodecahedron.
+Graham and Sloane [503] showed that all of these except the cube are harmonious.
+Winters [1384] verified that the Grőtzsch graph (see [258, p.
+118]), the Heawood graph (see [258, p.
+236]), and the Herschel graph (see [258, p.
 53]) are graceful.
-Graham and Sloane [484] determined all harmonious graphs with at most five vertices.
-Seoud and Youssef [1020] did the same for graphs with six vertices.
+Graham and Sloane [503] determined all harmonious graphs with at most five vertices.
+Seoud and Youssef [1090] did the same for graphs with six vertices.

-Marr [844] and [843] summarizes previously known results on graceful directed graphs and presents some new results on directed paths, stars, wheels, and umbrellas.
+Marr [891] and [890] summarizes previously known results on graceful directed graphs and presents some new results on directed paths, stars, wheels, and umbrellas.

-For a graph with e edges Vietri [1205] generalizes the notion of a graceful labeling by allowing the vertex labels to be real numbers in the interval [0, e].
-For a simple graph G(V, E) she defines an injective map $\gamma$ from V to [0, e] to be a real-graceful labeling of G provided that where the sum is taken over all edges uv.
-In the case that the labels are integers, she shows that a real-graceful labeling is equivalent to a graceful labeling.
-In contrast to the case for graceful labelings, she shows that the cycles $C{4t+1}$ and $C{4t+2}$ have real-graceful labelings.
-She also shows that the non-graceful graphs $K_5$ , $K_6$ and $K_7$ have real-graceful labelings.
-With one exception, her real-graceful labels are integers.
+For a graph with e edges Vietri [1326] generalizes the notion of a graceful labeling by allowing the vertex labels to be real numbers in the interval [0, e].
+For a simple graph G(V, E) he defines an injective map γ from V to [0, e] to be a real-graceful labeling of G provided that where the sum is taken over all edges uv.
+In the case that the labels are integers, he shows that a real-graceful labeling is equivalent to a graceful labeling.
+In contrast to the case for graceful labelings, he shows that the cycles C{4t+1} and C{4t+2} have real-graceful labelings.
+He also shows that the non-graceful graphs K_5 , K_6 and K_7 have real-graceful labelings.
+With one exception, his real-graceful labels are integers.